 How to Dress for Your Day in Court

-At the Crumbley-Blackwell & Associates, P.C. we are constantly answering the question from new criminal clients “How should I dress for court?”
-For this reason, we have decided to compile a list of tips to ensure that our Criminal Defense, DUI, and all other clients are adequately prepared for their day in court.
-When it is time for your day in court, keep these helpful tips in mind:
+Our defense attorneys are constantly answering the question: “How should I dress for court?”
+We’ve decided to compile a list of tips below that ensure our criminal defense, DUI, divorce, and other clients are adequately prepared for their days in court.
+When it’s time for your day in court – keep these helpful tips in mind:

 The Ultimate Goal

 You want to look like the jurors (or judge’s) son or daughter, brother or sister, mom or dad, next door neighbor, best friend.
 Be what they see when they look in the mirror.
 You want their FIRST IMPRESSION to be: “I could connect with this person”.
 On that basis:

 Show up 15 – 30 minutes early for your court date.
 In addition to the typical “hold-ups:” traffic, children, etc. there may also be long lines to enter the courthouse that move slow due to security checks.
 Do not panic if you do not see your criminal defense attorney in the courtroom when you get there.
 It is typical that your attorney has a pass that will allow them access to the courthouse without having to stand in the long lines and often times he or she must be in multiple courtrooms at once.